|FREE LECTURE: Why Washi Works|

 Students mostly come with their own ideas (or choose from Stan’s models), learn how to straighten coiled wire, assemble the structure, solder the joints and cover it with their choice of the many beautiful papers supplied.
 Find out lots of helpful “tricks of the trade” along the way, and take home something that will soothe rather than abuse your eyes!

 Techniques learned: Straightening galvanized steel wire; choosing strategies for minimizing number of elements; making models; scaling up; assembling into form of one\

+The inherent strength and resilience of washi allows you to dye papers with as much richness and intermingling of colour as simply and easily as cloth.
 The results are surfaces that become a reflection of one’s own sensitivities, taste and imagination and can be used afterwards to cover books or boxes, on cards or lampshades or as elements in collage.

 Techniques learned: Dyeing with natural powders, such as tumeric, hibiscus flowers, persimmon, and many others easily obtained, exploiting the special characteristics of washi.